 Valuation for capital-intensive industries

-The EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) valuation multiple is a good measure for capital-intensive industries.
-It helps investors to compare companies with varying capital structures.
+The EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple is a good valuation measure for capital-intensive industries.
+It helps investors compare companies with varying capital structures.

 Barrick Gold’s (ABX) financial leverage has been a cause for concern for investors.
-Despite having the highest EBITDA margin of 50%, it’s trading at a multiple of 6.7x, lower than those of Goldcorp or Newmont.
+Despite having a higher EBITDA margin of 43%, it’s trading at a multiple of 6.5x, which is lower than Newmont’s EBITDA margin.
 Its management’s focus on reducing its leverage could act as a positive catalyst.
 Going forward, project development execution could be key for Barrick.

-While Yamana Gold’s (AUY) valuation multiple has improved since the start of 2016, it would take consistent operational improvements for the stock to rerate further.
+While Yamana Gold’s (AUY) valuation multiple has improved since the start of 2018 due to Cerro Moro’s start, it would take consistent operational improvements for the stock to rerate further.